nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Autocomplete

-1. Type `add` into the command bar
+1. Type `add` into the command bar<br>
    Expected: A list of commands with `add` in their command words show up.

+2. Navigate with the up/down arrow keys and press `enter` to verify if the word selected will be entered automatically into the command bar.

 ### Saving data